 We're not just talking plain download links, either (although they're an option.)
 PCloud allows users to create custom download pages with personalized messages for every shared file.
 You can build slideshows of shared images, and even play audio or video files directly from your storage space (no need to download them, first.)

-All this looks costly at first glance, but wait: choose pCloud's lifetime plans and you could get 500GB, forever, for a nominal one-off fee.
+All this looks costly at first glance, but wait: choose pCloud's lifetime plans and you could get 500GB (or 2TB or 10TB), forever, for a nominal one-off fee.
 It is also planning to offer up to 16TB cloud storage but details are yet to be confirmed.

 Opting for the business plan adds a bunch of valuable extras: client-side encryption, central management of employees, secure file sharing, the ability to restore file versions up to 180 days old (up from 30 in the personal plan.)
 It's reasonably priced, too.
 And as with IDrive, a 10GB free plan gives you a risk-free way to check out the service.